DomWilliams0/name-needed/.planning/active.md

 * [ ] add check for space anywhere in inventory before deciding to go pick something up
 * [X] enable activities to call each other directly
 * [X] replace outdated game preset with just a config file path argument, where config specifies world loader
+* [ ] bug: entities are not rendered on 1 particular linux laptop